Category Theory of Symbolic Dynamics: Categorical Constructions

 Suppose then that $R$ is not a subSFT, and let $h : Y \to Z$ be any morphism with $h \circ f = h \circ g$, so that $R \subsetneq \Ker{h}$.
 Then there is a local subSFT equivalence relation $R' \subset Y^2$ with $R \subset R' \subsetneq \Ker{h}$, and there exists a morphism $t : Y \to T$ with $\Ker{t} = R'$.
 Then $t \circ f = t \circ g$, but there exists no morphism $u : Z \to T$ such that $t = u \circ h$.
 Thus $h$ is not the coequalizer of $f$ and $g$, and since $h$ was arbitrary, the coequalizer does not exist. \end{proof}

 Next, we study the coequalizers of pairs $(\ID_X,f)$, where $f : X \to X$ is an endomorphism of the object $X$.
 This is an especially interesting case from the dynamical systems perspective, since the morphisms $g : X \to Y$ such that $g \circ f = g$ are exactly those that identify the orbits of $f$.
 Intuitively, such a $g$ should be viewed as a `conserved local property', and the coequalizer of $f$ and $\ID_X$, if it exists, is then a `universal' such property, that is, one that subsumes all others.
 The main result of this subsection is Theorem~\ref{thm:Coequalizers}, which basically states that coequalizers of $(\ID_X, f)$-pairs in K3 are uncomputable.
+Our main results below will be about endomorphisms $f : X \to X$ where $X$ is a full shift, and we thus use the convention from cellular automata literature of calling a bijective cellular automaton \emph{reversible}.

 \begin{example} Let $X \subset S^\Z$ be a mixing object of K(2/3), and let $f : X \to X$ be an endomorphism with a \emph{spreading state}, that is, a state $s \in S$ such that $s \in \{x_0, x_1\}$ implies $x_0 = s$.
 Then, every block map $g : X \to Y$ with $g \circ f = g$ must satisfy $g(x) = g(\INF s \INF)$ for all $x \in X$: If $r \in \N$ is a radius for $g$, let $x' \in X$ be such that $x'_{[-r,r]} = x_{[-r,r]}$, but $x'_n = s$ for some $n > r$.
 Then we have